crannman/gmod-vb-open/README.md

 ## Language
 The gamemode default language is french but you can change to english by modifying the config file in the translation manager module, but you'll need to complete the en.lua file located in the `lang` subdirectory.

-# Screenshots
-Some screenshots can be found on my steam profile: https://steamcommunity.com/id/azzen/screenshots/

 Good luck trying to make this gamemode functional again and please keep in mind that this project was not initially intended to be publicly released, so it may not follow the standards regarding gmod lua and addons (especially configuration).
 You'll need to reverse engineer what I've done to make something **reliable, secure and stable**.